 - read to 1st-3rd graders to improve literacy

 - provide classes to parents (i.e. English Language Learning, citizenship, parenting)

 - chaperone field trips

 - supply weekend backpack food programs

-Since its inception in 2015, the Adopt-a-School program has helped 26 (out of 298) Yakima County churches adopt 18 (out of 22) schools in the Yakima School District.
+Since its inception in 2015, our Adopt-a-School program has helped 26 (out of 298) Yakima County churches “adopt” 18 (out of 22) schools in the Yakima School District, with churches sending volunteers to work in those schools.
 Our goal is to ultimately serve all 15 Yakima County school districts, reaching potentially 52,441 students.

-Our Program Coordinator, Jason Haughin, helps connect churches with schools and provides guidance in the process.
-Our Adopt-a-School Handbook, created in collaboration with Yakima School District administration, provides the framework for this relationship, volunteer guidelines, and best practices.
+Our Program Coordinator Jason Haughin helps to connect churches with schools, provides resources and training to churches, and serves as a liaison with school staff and administration.
+Our Adopt-a-School Handbook, created in collaboration with the Yakima School District provides the framework for this relationship, volunteer guidelines, and best practices.

 It’s a Wrap!

 In August 2018, we completed our pilot 3-week summer STEAM camp, funded in part by the Yakima Valley Community Foundation.